joeytwiddle/significant-white-space/README.md

     % sws sync src/

 The sync command can be used to transform a tree of files automatically.
-De-curled files will be written with the ".sws" extension appended (e.g. "MyClass.java.sws").
+De-curled files will be written with the `.sws` extension appended (e.g. `MyClass.java.sws`).
 The user may then edit either the curly file or the sws file, and on its next run sync will update the other file in the pair.

 A good place to use sync would be at the top of your build chain.